Returns information about the specified materialized views.

 CREATE MATERIALIZED VIEW view0 AS ( SELECT ID, Name, Description, Size FROM Products WHERE Quantity > 0 ); CREATE UNIQUE INDEX u_view0 ON view0( ID ); ALTER MATERIALIZED VIEW view0 IMMEDIATE REFRESH; CREATE MATERIALIZED VIEW view00 AS ( SELECT ID, Name, Description, Size FROM Products WHERE Quantity <= 0 ); CREATE UNIQUE INDEX u_view00 ON view00( ID ); CREATE MATERIALIZED VIEW view1 AS ( SELECT ID, Name, Description, Size FROM Products WHERE Quantity = 0 ); ALTER MATERIALIZED VIEW view1 DISABLE; CREATE MATERIALIZED VIEW view100 AS (SELECT C.ID, C.Surname, sum(P.UnitPrice) as revenue, C.CompanyName, SO.OrderDate FROM Customers C, SalesOrders SO, SalesOrderItems SOI, Products P WHERE C.ID = SO.CustomerID AND SO.ID = SOI.ID AND P.ID = SOI.ProductID GROUP BY C.ID, C.Surname, C.CompanyName, SO.OrderDate); REFRESH MATERIALIZED VIEW view100;

-Execute the following statement to return the status and eligibility information for the views you just created:
+Execute the following statement to return the status and eligibility information for the views owned by you:

-SELECT ViewName, Status, ViewLastRefreshed, AvailForOptimization, RefreshType, CanBeImmediate FROM sa_materialized_view_info() AS V, LATERAL( SELECT LIST( ErrorMessage, '' ) FROM sa_materialized_view_can_be_immediate( V.ViewName, V.OwnerName ) ) AS I( CanBeImmediate );;
+SELECT ViewName, Status, ViewLastRefreshed, AvailForOptimization, RefreshType, CanBeImmediate FROM sa_materialized_view_info() AS V, LATERAL( SELECT LIST( ErrorMessage, '' ) FROM sa_materialized_view_can_be_immediate( V.ViewName, V.OwnerName ) ) AS I( CanBeImmediate ) WHERE OwnerName = USER_NAME();

 From the results you can see that: